980604/DAT505-Code/README.md

 In session 7, I made the interaction with eyes.
 The eyes can move as the mouse moves.
 -----------------------------------------------------------------

-In session 8, I improved the interaction that all the eyes can look at the mouse.Then, in the second folder, if the mouse clicks, the geometries can change their size and color randomly in 3D space.In the third folder, I have imported 3D objects.
+In session 8, I improved the interaction that all the eyes can look at the mouse.In this exercise, I must realize that the 3D space and 2D sapce use a different coordinate system.It is a challenge for me to transform them.Then, in the second folder, if the mouse clicks, the geometries can change their size and color randomly in 3D space.In the third folder, I have imported 3D objects.
 If the mouse touches them, they will turn red.
 However, this exercise needs to be waited for a long time.
 -----------------------------------------------------------------

 In session 9, I have added audio source and learned some shaders.What is important is that some shaders cannot be realized.